ijattakiff/IKB42603-CLOUD-COMPUTING-SECURITY-ESSENTIALS/Lab 1/Lab1_Account_Security_and_IAM.md

 ### Q1.
 Why is attaching policies to groups better than attaching them directly to users?

-Attaching policies to groups is better because permissions become easier to manage and audit.
-When many users need the same access, the policy only needs to be attached or changed once at the group level.
-Every member receives the updated permissions automatically.
-This reduces mistakes compared to managing permissions separately for each user.
+Keeping track of each user's permissions quickly becomes complicated.
+Instead, you may adjust permissions in a single location by attaching rules to groups.
+When someone departs or changes jobs, you just shift them to a different group, and everyone who is joined to the group automatically receives what they need.
+With access privileges, it saves a lot of time, maintains cleanliness, and avoids careless copy-paste errors.

 ### Q2.
 What is the difference between an IAM User and an IAM Role?

-An IAM User is a long-term identity usually used by a person or application and can have long-lived credentials such as passwords or access keys.
-An IAM Role is an assumable identity that provides temporary credentials.
-Roles are safer for many workloads because they avoid permanent access keys and can be granted only when needed.
+With long-term credentials like passwords or access keys, an IAM User is a permanent identity that is typically associated with a particular person or application.
+In contrast, an IAM Role is an identity that any authorised user or service can temporarily "assume" in order to obtain temporary security credentials.
+Because you aren't leaving long-term access keys out there that could be compromised, roles are far safer.

 ### Q3.
 Explain least privilege using the Analyst account, and how it reduces blast radius if compromised.

-The `Analyst_jiha` account demonstrates least privilege because it only has `AmazonS3ReadOnlyAccess`.
-If the account is compromised, the attacker is limited to read-only S3 access instead of full administrative control.
-This reduces the blast radius because the attacker cannot use that account to perform high-impact actions such as deleting resources, changing IAM permissions or creating new privileged users.
+Giving someone the bare minimum of access necessary to perform their job is known as "least privilege."
+Because it only has read-only access to S3 (AmazonS3ReadOnlyAccess), the Analyst_jiha account is an excellent illustration.
+The "blast radius" (the potential damage) is little if a hacker manages to obtain such credentials because they can only access files.
+They are unable to alter administrative settings, build up costly instances, or remove buckets.

 ### Q4.
 In Kubernetes, what is the difference between a Role and a RoleBinding?

-A Role defines what actions are allowed, such as `get`, `list` and `watch` pods in a namespace.
-A RoleBinding defines who receives those permissions.
-In this lab, the `pod-reader` Role defines the pod read permissions, and the `dev-user-binding` RoleBinding grants those permissions to the `dev-user` service account.
+Consider a RoleBinding as the handshake and a Role as the set of rules.
+What can be done, such as reading pods inside a particular namespace, is defined by the role (pod-reader).
+By associating that role with an identity (such as the dev-user service account), the RoleBinding (dev-user-binding) determines who is allowed to accomplish it.

 ### Q5.
 Why did the developer service account fail to access prod, and which security principle does that demonstrate?

-The developer service account failed to access `prod` because its Role and RoleBinding were created only in the `dev` namespace.
-Kubernetes RBAC did not grant that identity permission in `prod`.
-This demonstrates least privilege and separation of environments because access is limited to the exact namespace and actions required.
+Because there was no Role or RoleBinding configured for it in production, its access privileges were rigidly restricted to the dev namespace, which is why it failed.
+This illustrates environment isolation and least privilege.
+A developer shouldn't have access to production just because they need authorisation to experiment in development.

 ## Security Best-Practices Checklist

-- [x] Root user is not used for daily tasks because a dedicated admin identity, `CloudAdmin_dani`, exists.
+- [x] Root user is not used for daily tasks because a dedicated admin identity, `CloudAdmin_Izzat`, exists.
 - [x] Permissions are granted through the `Admins` group instead of attaching administrator permissions directly to the admin user.
-- [x] A least-privilege read-only identity, `Analyst_jiha`, was created and assigned `AmazonS3ReadOnlyAccess`.
+- [x] A least-privilege read-only identity, `Analyst_Akif`, was created and assigned `AmazonS3ReadOnlyAccess`.
 - [x] Access keys were created, listed and deactivated to demonstrate rotation.
 - [x] Kubernetes RBAC blocked unauthorized actions: deleting pods in `dev` and listing pods in `prod`.

 ## Conclusion

-This lab successfully demonstrated cloud identity management and least privilege.
-In LocalStack IAM, administrative permissions were assigned through a group, and a separate Analyst user was restricted to read-only S3 access.
-Access-key hygiene was demonstrated by listing and deactivating the Analyst access key.

-In Kubernetes, RBAC enforced a clear access boundary.
-The `dev-user` service account could list pods in `dev`, but could not delete pods and could not access pods in `prod`.
-This proves that authorization was applied according to least privilege and namespace separation.
+Everything went according to plan: the RBAC rules performed as intended and the type cluster remained healthy.
+Pods could be listed in dev, but they couldn't be deleted or viewed in prod.
+In essence, authorisation examined the Role and RoleBinding to determine its actual capabilities, whereas authentication demonstrated the identity of the service account.
+It's a good, practical illustration of least privilege across namespaces.